CLICK HERE FOR INDEX PAGE

 EXAMPLE

-I asked 100 people, which type of alarm are you in most need of?
+I asked 100 people, which type of alarm they were in most need of ?

 Bicycle, brief case, door, personal, car, anti pick pocket or window.

-The results could first be collected in a table of results (left).
+The results are first presented as a table of results and then as a graphical pictogram.

-A pictogram can be an interesting visual component of your research work.
-It gives you the opportunity to show how you can present statistics in an interesting manner.
-The pictures in the pictogram should reflect the question that has been asked.
-For example, if you are trying to find the most popular colour of paint, the statistics could be presented as paint brushes.
+Pictograms can be an interesting visual component of research work.
+They give the opportunity to show how plain statistics can be presented in an interesting manner.
+The pictures/images in a pictogram should reflect the question that has been asked.
+For example, if you are trying to find the most popular colour of paint, the statistics could be presented as paint brushes, in a pictogram.

 Carry out a questionnaire for a project of your choice.
 Select the question(s) you are to ask carefully and decide on the range of people that you are going to approach (teenagers or adults over 20Years of age etc...).